She was Loved: Tayari Jones on Toni Morrison's Legacy

 Toni Morrison, who died at the age of 88 on Aug.
 5, is not the first black woman writer I ever encountered.
 Morrison’s first novel, The Bluest Eye, begins with an excerpt from the Dick and Jane books, indicting the compulsory whiteness of American education in the 1950s and its sickening effect on children.
 Born in 1970, I grew up with a steady diet of fiction and poetry by writers who “looked like me.”
 Dick and Jane were cast to the dustbin in favor of African folktales and the novels of Virginia Hamilton and Mildred Taylor.
 So, when I read The Bluest Eye as a teenager and was gobsmacked by the sheer genius of the work, it wasn’t because I had never seen myself in a book.
 It was because I had never read a book this good.

 In The Bluest Eye and all of her other work, Toni Morrison writes about ordinary people in such a way that somehow manages to make them mythological without rendering them unrecognizable.
 Song of Solomon, her breathtaking third novel, opens as an insurance salesman leaps to his death, wearing a set of wings of his own fashioning.
 In the hands of another writer, this scene could be played for laughs—a crazy man thinks he can fly!
 Or it could be used to illustrate the hopelessness of Black American life—a man in a soul-stealing, predatory line of work chooses to end it all.
-But Morrison (who sets this scene on the exact moment of her own birth) renders the doomed salesman as iconic as Icarus, but still manages to work in a laugh line, or two, “Mr. Smith went SPLAT!”
+But Morrison (who sets this scene at the exact moment of her own birth) renders the doomed salesman as iconic as Icarus, but still manages to work in a laugh line, or two, “Mr. Smith went SPLAT!”
 I often use these opening pages to show my students that a master novelist can condense the entire novel into an intense first chapter that goes down hot and strong like a good whiskey.
 The more than 300 pages that follow are the intoxicating effects of that first powerful experience.

-Morrison’s characters live with me the way that biblical figures were always in the back of my grandmother’s mind when she needed to point to make.
+Morrison’s characters live with me the way that biblical figures were always in the back of my grandmother’s mind when she needed to make a point.
 As Grandmother might say, “Remember Job” or “Don’t forget when Ezekiel saw the wheel,” so I spouted the cautionary tales abounding in Morrison’s novels.
 There is Eva Peace, in the novel Sula, who set her drug-addicted son afire after she dreamed he was trying to climb back into her womb.
 At the funeral of her best friend, Nel realizes that all these years it was Sula she missed, not the husband with whom Sula had an affair.
 No woman wants to be like Hagar, whom her lover likens to the “third beer,” the one you drink just because it’s there.
 And then there are the great loves.
 Grandmother had Ruth and Boaz, and I had Paul D, who treasures Sethe because she is a “friend of [his] mind.”
 Has there even been a commitment deeper than that of Sixo’s with the “Thirty-Mile Woman,” so named because this is how far he travels on foot to see her for a brief visit before returning home to the plantation where he is enslaved.

 My favorite song in the Baptist hymnal is “May the Work I’ve Done Speak for Me.”
 As we remember Toni Morrison, I believe this should be engraved upon her tombstone.
 Ms. Morrison didn’t peddle her personality, performing the role of a great writer, yet she was the most formidable mind of our times.
 She is best known as the author of 11 astonishing novels, garnering the many laurels on which she refused to rest.
-She is also penned and nine works of non-fiction, some of which are so dense, intricate, and sometimes even ruthless as she confronts racism and its collateral effects on society.
+She also penned works of non-fiction, some of which are so dense, intricate, and sometimes even ruthless as she confronts racism and its collateral effects on society.
 Yet this was not her entire contribution to the world of letters.
 She worked as an editor at Random House, midwifing landmark works.
 She edited Gayl Jones, Angela Davis and Toni Cade Bambara.
-She compiled The Black Book, which in the 1970s my parents displayed just beside the 20–volume set of Encyclopedia Britannica.
+She compiled The Black Book, which in the 1970s my parents displayed just beside the complete set of Encyclopedia Britannica.
 Between the two of them, there was a sense that the entire world of knowledge rested on a single shelf.

 Morrison labored tirelessly, and she theorized about her efforts, leaving for us a road map of sorts.